at Buxton & Leek College we remain committed to our employers and apprentices to support them them as much as possible through the covid-19 outbreak.

 If you intend to find alternative employment during the time your employer is not trading it may be simpler to ask your employer for a temporary unpaid lay-off.
 You should request this in writing so that the employer has a record of your request, you should also receive a response from your employer in writing.

 Whilst you are furloughed you can still work towards your apprenticeship, your assessor and Maths & English tutors will be setting work for you.
+Please make contact with your assessors/tutors if you have not already done so.

 My employer is laying me off/making me redundant.
 What happens to my apprenticeship?